Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

-which is the Penrose transform in this case.
 Consequently one can think of the elements of $\ext^1(\ZZ ;\cj_Y,\co_{\ZZ}(-2))$ as harmonic functions.
 Therefore Lemma \ref{ext-lemma} provides us with a distinguished $2$-parameter family of complex-valued harmonic functions on $M_V\setminus\{ y\}$.
 These functions can easily be found by observing that the positive minimal Green function with singularity in $y\in M_V$ of Defintion \ref{green} provides us with a splitting of $\ext^1(\ZZ ;\cj_Y,\co_{\ZZ}(-2))\cong\C^2$ as a vector space into two one dimensional summands.
 More precisely (\ref{hasitas}) gives